Please fill out this registration form for Spring 2024 if you have not already. You only need one submission per registrant.

 Roger Williams University’s Center for Economic and Environmental Development will be offering our Applied Shellfish Farming course for business start-ups in the region (and beyond).
 This non-credit course consists of 15 evening lectures (Tuesday’s 6:30 to 9:00 PM) over four months that cover the range of information you may need to help with starting or improving your farm.
 Participants will learn the basic principles of hatchery, nursery and grow-out operations, risk management, siting, permitting, and business management.

-The course will be entirely remote in 2023 in an effort to keep participants and the Roger Williams University community safe.
+The course will be remote in 2024 in an effort to keep participants and the Roger Williams University community safe.
 Weekly live-meetings paired with our website will allow participants to ask questions they may have about the aquaculture topics discussed that evening.
 Each class will also be recorded for later viewing, if needed by the participants.
 Over the last four years there have been remote only participants that have successfully taken this course in 24 states and 8 countries.

 If you plan on taking the course please drop a note to ShellfishProgram@g.rwu.edu and we will get back in touch with you with more details on how to sign up for and tune in to the course.
 More information is available under the FAQ page of this website.

 The Shellfish Harvester Education vibrio training course will be on May 19, 2022 from 6-8PM via Zoom.
 This short course will be on vibrio (first hour) and marketing (second hour) presented by Bob Rheault and hosted by the RWU Shellfish Program team.
 This vibrio training is required for the Dockside Program (RI Recreational Permit).

 Hot of the “presses” a resource for shellfish harvesters and growers in Rhode Island on Marketing Your Shellfish.
 Apublication of RI Sea Grant and the Coastal Resources Center at the University of Rhode Island Graduate School of Oceanography.